ZalgoDev/zerosharp_python/README.md

 # zerosharp_python
-An programming language used with python.
+An programming language used with Python, that is created just for fun.